 Here are just a few tips to taking your crested gecko’s intelligence into account in your care of them:

 In the wild, crested geckos forage through the rain forest in search of

 Although crested geckos certainly can survive and even breed in smaller habitats, a larger cage is likely to make for a happier and more interesting gecko.
 Since crested geckos in the wild travel on the forest floor and in the trees, a cage that is both tall and long is ideal.

 Crested geckos can do just fine in an entirely artificial environment, but creating a bioactive enclosure for your crested gecko may offer them more enrichment.

 In a bioactive environment, your crested gecko can continuously forage for a variety of different types of small insects and invertebrates, as well as browsing on edible flower pollen and even fruit in their enclosure.

 A wide variety of plants can be used in a bioactive environment for your crested gecko.
 Since crested geckos generally don’t eat leafy matter, you don’t need to be terribly concerned about toxicity in the plants that you choose.

-However, ideally, the plants and animals that you use in the terrarium will provide some food for your crested gecko to forage on.
-Here are a few things to consider:
+However, ideally, the plants and animals that you use in the terrarium will provide some

 - Flowering plants.
 Any plant with flowers will provide crested geckos with pollen, which is a part of their diet that they are unlikely to get in captivity otherwise.
 Chamomile and chrysanthemum are some of the flowers which produce the most pollen.